tangrams/tangram-docs/pages/draw.md

 ####`extrude`
 Optional _boolean_, _number_, _stops_, or _function_.
 No default.
 Units are meters `m` or pixels `px`.
 Default units are `m`.

-Extrudes elements drawn with the `polygons` or `lines` draw styles into 3D space along the z-axis.
+Extrudes elements drawn with the `polygons` draw style into 3D space along the z-axis.
+It will also raise elements drawn with the `lines` draw style straight up from the ground plane.

 ####`font`
 Optional element.
 Defines the start of a font style block.
 See [font-parameters](draw.md#font-parameters).